ethstorage/es-node/docs/archiver/archiver-guide-mainnet-sync.md

 **Note:**
 - Consensus-layer sync is used so that op-node reads transaction data from L1 and derives blocks, then inserts them into the execution client.
-- Although P2P is enabled, consensus-layer sync does not rely on P2P networking to download state or block data from other L2 nodes.
+- Although P2P is enabled (in the omitted flags), consensus-layer sync does not rely on P2P networking to download state or block data from other L2 nodes.
 - The L1 Beacon client is set to the mocked one started earlier, which has a shorter blob retention period.
 - The beacon archiver is configured to point to the es-node Mainnet archive service as a fallback endpoint used when the requested blob is expired.